randelramirez/React-Clone/README.md

 # React-Clone - Modernized

-A real-time chat application built with Node.js, Express, MongoDB, React, and TypeScript, featuring modern messaging capabilities with Socket.IO for real-time communication.
+A real-time chat application with multiple backend options (Node.js and .NET Core) and frontend implementations, featuring modern messaging capabilities with Socket.IO for real-time communication, built with React, TypeScript, and MongoDB.

 ## Migration from Legacy Version